stephenlb/quantum-ml/readme.md

 # Quantum Machine Learning vs Classical ML

-Quantum Machine Learning is claimed to be better.
+Quantum, when added to Machine Learning, is claimed to be better.
-Faster deep learning training.
+Better with faster deep learning training.
-Higher accuracy on smaller data sets.
+Better with higher accuracy on smaller data sets.
+Is this true?
+Let's find out.

 > Goal: Build a QSVM (Quantum Support Vector Machine) where D-Wave QPU provides
 > weights to be used in classical SVM prediction models.